 If your backup contains purchases that were made from more than one Apple IDs, you will get messages to sign in with multiple Apple IDs.
 If you can’t remember a password or didn’t purchase an app using your own Apple ID account, you might see this message:

-“Some apps or content can’t be restored, because they are no longer available in the iTunes or App Store, were purchased with a different account, or were synced from your computer.”
+“Some apps or content can’t be restored, because they are no longer available in the iTunes or App Store, was purchased with a different account, or were synced from your computer.”

 Just in case you have saved this content in iTunes on your Mac or PC, connect your device to the computer, open iTunes and then syncing your device to restore the content.